 The good news is there are many ways you can buy a sim card in Turkey, so you don’t need to worry about finding a place.
 Here are three main ways to buy a Turkish sim card…

 The most obvious place to get a sim card is at the international airports (Istanbul, Antalya, Izmir etc).
 However, we don’t recommend this.
 When we landed at Istanbul airport, we compared deals to what we found online and they were three times more expensive at the airport.

 We’re not sure why, but we can only put it down to “airport prices.”
 Either the sales assistant thought we don’t know any better, or they just charge more for being in the airport.

 Unless the airport is missing free WiFi or you absolutely need a sim card before you leave the airport, we don’t recommend this option.

-There are many stores where you can get tourist sim cards in Turkey.
+There are many stores across Turkey where you can get tourist sim cards in Turkey.
 The main providers are:

 However, you should scout around different stores.
 Turkcell does not share its prices online, and we found we were quoted different prices at different stores.
 You should be sure to visit a few different stores to scout out prices and get the best deal.